Thyroid - Related Eye Disease

 Due to hyperthyroidism

-In the absence of Graves' ophthalmopathy, patients may possibly demonstrate other ophthalmic signs due to hyperthyroidism:
+In the absence of Graves' ophthalmopathy, patients might demonstrate other ophthalmic signs due to hyperthyroidism:

 • Dry eyes (due to loss of corneal moisture).